scriptotek/library-sql/_episodes/01-introduction.md

 ~~~
 {: .sql}

-In order to see which tables you have in your databatase you can type:
+Notice that the prompt has changed into `sqlite>`.
+We are no longer in the Bash shell, but in the SQLite3 shell.
+This shell has its own set of commands.
+For example, in order to see which tables you have in your databatase you can type:

 ~~~
 .tables